Duotduot/T3A1/DuotDuot_T3A1.md

 **F. Project Management:** Familiarity with project management methodologies(e.g Agile) to plan, track progress and meet project deadlines.
 **G. Debugging:** The ability to identify and resolve issues during the development process.

 5. **With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges.**
+Referencing my first project, building a portfolio website.
+This project required me to have skills such as using web development languages.
+For this project I used HTML and CSS.
+These two languages were used to build the entire project.
+Since it was only a front-end build, no back-end was implemented.
+One challenge that I ovecame with this skill was building a responsive website that could display and adapt to any screen size.
+Another required skill was using a version control system like Git to manage code changes.I also implemented project management to track my progress on the project.
+Debugging was also another skill that I used throughout the whole process.

+6. **With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature**